 A species at risk is a plant or animal in danger of becoming extinct or disappearing regionally.
-Currently, 50 species are “at risk” in the Georgian Bay Biosphere Reserve, due to factors such as habitat loss, road mortality, competition from invasive species, harvesting, poaching and pollution.
+Currently, 50 species are “at risk” in the Georgian Bay Biosphere, due to factors such as habitat loss, road mortality, competition from invasive species, harvesting, poaching and pollution.
 Road, housing and cottage development lead to more predators, such as raccoons and house cats, which can decimate turtle nests and songbirds.

 Species face these threats on an ongoing basis, which is why it is important that people try to help them.
 By simply reporting species at risk sightings or participating in citizen science programs, individuals can help generate scientific information about the locations of specific species.
 This information helps target conservation efforts and reduce the impact of human development.

 Georgian Bay’s reptiles face one of their biggest risks while crossing roads.
 Turtles mature slowly, reproduce few young that survive and are vulnerable to landscape change.
 Road development is a direct threat to species at risk, and mitigation efforts—such as fencing and culverts—are working.
 Research shows that our conservation measures matter for the survival of species at risk.

 How You Can Help